gruns/blagoblag/content/drafts/ideal-development-environment.rst

 team work and a commitment to developing great software.

 .. _`previous written about why code review is important to me`: https://alexgaynor.net/2013/sep/26/effective-code-review/
+.. _`You don't spend nearly enough time or money to be bug free`: http://programmers.stackexchange.com/a/41249/9768